 Who Can Register?

-Any Baltimore City resident 60 years and older living on an income level that is at or below 130 percent of the federal poverty income guidelines may register for My Groceries to Go!.
+Any Baltimore City resident 60 years and older with an income level that is at or below 130 percent of the federal poverty income guidelines may apply for My Groceries to Go!

 How Does It Work?

-Through the My Groceries to Go! program, MFB partners with senior centers and other community organizations across Baltimore City to target populations of low-income seniors who may be eligible to receive assistance.
+Through the My Groceries to Go! program, MFB partners with senior centers and other community organizations across Baltimore City and County to target populations of low-income seniors who may be eligible to receive assistance.

-In advance of distribution events, MFB employees assist clients in filling out their applications with the necessary documentation before processing the application on the spot.
+MFB employees assist clients in filling out their applications with the necessary documentation and then process the applications on the spot.

-Once registered, clients receive information on when, where, and how they can pick up their monthly box of food.
-The boxes are heavy — approximately 40 pounds — and we encourage clients to bring a cart or a helping hand when retrieving their supplemental food assistance.
+Once registered and approved, clients are either put on the wait list or active list and receive information on when, where, and how they can pick up their monthly box of food.
+The boxes are heavy — between 30-40 pounds — and we encourage clients to bring a cart or a helping hand when retrieving their supplemental food assistance.

 A Great Collaboration

-In order to provide our clients with this vital resource, MFB works in partnership with the Maryland Department of Aging and the Baltimore City Area Agencies on Aging, as well as dozens of partners and housing facilities that serve a primarily senior demographic in the city.
+In order to provide our clients with this vital resource, MFB works in partnership with the Maryland Department of Aging as well as dozens of partners and housing facilities that serve a primarily senior demographic in the city.

-Our long-standing relationship with the USDA ensures clear communication, resulting in reliable delivery of USDA food to the food bank each month.
+USDA Food is delivered regularly to MFB each month.
 This food is then packed into boxes by MFB volunteers for distribution at designated pick-up sites.

 Want to Learn More?